1996 Porsche 993 Targa review: Retro Road Test

 First impression of the 993 is how compact its cabin is – even for my equally ‘compact’ 5ft 8in frame.
 The pedals are very offset to the left, too.

-Any minor discomforts are soon forgotten when you fire-up that flat-six, though.
+Any minor discomforts are soon forgotten when you fire-up that air-cooled engine, though.
 It’s turbine-smooth, and surprisingly quiet at low revs.
-But push the floor-hinged throttle a little further and that familiar hollow air-cooled bark echoes around your eardrums.
+But push the floor-hinged throttle a little further and that familiar hollow bark echoes around your eardrums.
 There’s nothing quite like it.

 On the road, the 993 feels darty and surprisingly dainty; it’s closer in size to a Cayman than a new 911.
-The steering is wonderfully talkative and the brakes are better than expected for a 19-year-old car.
+The steering is wonderfully talkative and the brakes are better than expected for what is now a classic car.

-At low speeds it understeers (runs wide), but push a little harder and the rear end comes into play.
+At lower speeds it will understeer, but push a little harder and the rear end comes into play.
 Tail-wagging oversteer is there on-demand if you want it.
-However, conscious that 993s lack any electronic stability aids – and that this car is worth around £44k – I back off before brimming confidence gets the better of modest talent.
+However, conscious that 993s lack any electronic stability aids, I back off before my brimming confidence gets the better of my modest talent.

 Reliability and running costs

-With official fuel economy of (ouch!)
-16.8mpg, filling up could be your biggest expense.
-At least classic insurance and pre-2001 road tax of £235 a year keep costs down.
+With official fuel economy of 16.8mpg (ouch!), filling up could be your biggest expense.
+At least classic insurance and a pre-2001 road tax rate of £345 a year should keep costs down.

 Could I drive it every day?